 An association that does not meet the definition of corporation provided in Chapter 211B may still make a contribution to a ballot question committee registered with the Board if the appropriate disclosure is provided with the donation.
-The Federal Express contribution was provided without the disclosure required in Minnesota Statutes, section 10A.27, subdivision 13.
 This statute further provides that an unregistered association that makes a contribution to a political committee without the required disclosure is subject to civil penalty of up to \$1,000.